Lapoș oil field

 The Lapoș oil field is an oil field located in Lapoș, Prahova County, Romania.
 It was discovered in 2006 and is being developed by Toreador Resources.
 It began production in 2015 and produces oil.
-The total proven reserves of the Lapoș oil field are around 40 million barrels (5.3×106tonnes), and production will be centered on 1000 oilbbl/d.
+The total proven reserves of the Lapoș oil field are around 40 million barrels (5.3 million tonnes), and production will be centered on 1000 oilbbl/d.